ChrisCoCreated/depthcaster-old/APP_CAPABILITIES.md

 ---

-This document provides a comprehensive overview of all capabilities in the Depthcaster application.
+This document provides a comprehensive overview of all capabilities in the Sopha application.
 The system is designed to be modular, extensible, and focused on quality content discovery and meaningful conversations.